 What my parents soon found out was that I was invested, albeit for a six month stint.

-Despite being the oddest 18 months in our generation’s existence, there have been some beautiful, heartfelt moments to come out of the multiple lockdown periods; one being the time we cherished adopting new skills and hobbies while we were shut up inside.
+Despite being the oddest couple of years in our generation’s existence, there have been some beautiful, heartfelt moments to come out of the multiple lockdown periods; one being the time we cherished adopting new skills and hobbies while we were shut up inside.

-It’s a hobby that’s now leapt its way into 2021, bringing with it the same fused fun that I found all those years ago.
+It’s a hobby that’s now leapt its way into the present, bringing with it the same fused fun that I found all those years ago.

 Actress and skating influencer Ana Coto went viral, boasting over two million views on this one TikTok video alone, looking effortlessly cool and making fans across the world want to invest in some skates and recreate the car park shot.
 Another musician and influencer Oumi Janta has helped increase the roller skating spike with her videos where she glides, strides and does pretty cool tricks on her whizzing skates.
 All you need to do is look up the Instagram hashtag #rollerskating to see the 1.9million posts dedicated to the craze (and let’s not even get started on TikTok).

 If you’re intrigued by the revival of the 70s craze and want to try it out for yourself, here’s where to get your skating fix in London.

 Skating In London

 Mix up your usual date night and head over to Roller Nation, the UK’s premium night club on wheels.
 Located in Tottenham, the roller rink is home to disco nights, great music and a whole lot of skating fun.
 Whether you’re a pro or you’re embarking on your roller skating journey for the first time, Roller Nation is a great place to help you get out on the rink and rolling.